We Welcome Your Application to Join Us!

 Days 1 & 2: Trip Start & Travel to the Pyrenees

-After spending a night in a hostel outside of Barcelona, we’ll travel by bus to the Pyrenees where we’ll learn how to pack our backpacks and get to know one another.
+After spending a night in a hostel outside of Barcelona, we’ll travel by bus to the Pyrenees where we’ll learn how to pack our backpacks and get to know one another on a little valley exploration.
 We’ll also use this time to adjust to the timezone and review basic outdoor skills — and maybe sneak a peek at one of the tranquil hamlets nearby.

 We’ll begin our trek along the GR-11 hiking route through the Spanish Pyrenees.
 Averaging just over seven miles each day, we’ll spend our nights camping in tents or staying in huts.
 We’ll pass through charming small towns to absorb European culture and learn the trekking lifestyle.
 The challenges we face each day will make us grow close as a group as we support each other on our journey.

-After eight days of backpacking, we will take a quick breather in the quaint mountaineering town of Benasque.
-Here, we will restock our supplies and take a break from our packs on a day hike to the French border or up the stunning valley north of Benasque.
+After three days of backpacking, we will take a quick breather in the quaint mountaineering town of Benasque.
+Here, we will restock our supplies and take a break from our packs for a day of resting and exploring the town.

+We will take a shuttle a little further along, and hop back onto the GR-11 for our final, and longest, stretch of trekking.
 Back on the trail, we’ll enjoy diverse, beautiful views of the mountains.
 This section of hiking will take our breath away, as each valley contrasts with the next in ways words cannot describe.
-The rewards for our efforts will be vast — much like the views — and after hiking for seven more days with our packs, we will have hiked over 100 miles on the GR-11, a feat our group will bask in together.
+The rewards for our efforts will be vast — much like the views — and after hiking for five more days with our packs, we will have hiked over 100 miles on the GR-11, a feat our group will bask in together.

 2 nights in a hostel in Barcelona.
 Hostels are dormitory style accommodations.Itinerary may vary by group and is subject to change.